dev-cyprium/Mine-Hunter/README.md

 ## About
 Minehunter is a game inspired by Minesweper that you can play in your browser.
-It was made in 6 hours as a fun project.
+It was made ~~in 6 hours as a fun project.~~ In the end, it took me a week to complete it and polish out the bugs.

 ## Features
  * Fully functional online clone of Minesweeper